 You’ve booked your first family ski trip… now what?
-So much preparation goes into the experience that it can seem downright intimidating, especially for beginners.
-That’s why we’ve rounded up several tips, with advice from start (packing the right gear) to finish (actually getting out on the slopes).
+So much preparation goes into the ski experience that it can seem downright intimidating, especially for beginners.
+That’s why we’ve rounded up several tips, with advice from start (what to pack for a ski vacation) to finish (actually getting out on the slopes).

 What to Rent at the Resort

-Poles.
-Beginners don’t need ski poles right away — it’s easier to navigate the powder without them (and when you’re ready, you can go back and rent a pair later in the day or trip).
+- Poles – Beginners don’t need ski poles right away—it’s easier to navigate the powder without them (and when you’re ready, you can go back and rent a pair later in the day or the trip).

 What to Do Before Hitting the Slopes

-1. Locate the locker room to store belongings while on the mountain.
+1. Go to the locker room.
+Locate the locker room to store belongings while on the mountain.
 You can also store your gear in the locker overnight if you plan to stay at a resort lodge (it’s much easier than lugging everything back and forth).
 Lockers are typically coin-operated and a change machine should be located nearby.

-4. Head to your designated area, whether it be the ski school meeting place or the nearest chairlift, and prepare for a day of fun — don’t forget to take a break over some yummy hot chocolate!
-If carrying poles, be sure to hold them in one hand when gearing up to sit on the chairlift — that way you can use your other hand to grab onto the chairlift.
+4. Hit the slopes!
+Head to your designated area, whether it be the ski school meeting place or the nearest chairlift, and prepare for a day of fun.
+Don’t forget to take a break over some yummy hot chocolate!
+If carrying poles, be sure to hold them in one hand when gearing up to sit on the chairlift—that way you can use your other hand to grab onto the chairlift.

-5. If you get tired and want to take a break from the slopes, ski resorts often have other activities like snow tubing, ice skating and snowshoeing.
+5. Remember to take a break.
+If you get tired and want to take a break from the slopes, ski resorts often have other activities like snow tubing, ice skating and snowshoeing.
 If you are new to skiing, take it easy for the first few days, and don’t overdo it.

-2. Put on your ankle socks, then your ski socks (wearing both pairs of socks is best — ski boots don’t keep your feet very warm!).
-Roll them over your thermal underwear or pajama pants so that when you buckle into your ski boots, they don’t bunch up and feel uncomfortable.
+Step 2: Put on your ankle socks, then your ski socks (wearing both pairs of socks is best—ski boots don’t keep your feet very warm!).
+Roll them over your thermal pants so that when you buckle into your ski boots, they don’t bunch up and feel uncomfortable.

 You’ll want to take a lesson before braving your first trail.
 We recommend booking lessons ahead of time, as they tend to fill up quickly.
 This will also give you one less thing to worry about upon arriving to the mountain.
 Most ski resorts offer lessons for all ages, usually in these variations: